Minor girl, boy molested, murdered in KP, Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHARSADDA/ RAHIM YAR KHAN: A two-and-a-half-year-old minor was raped in Charsadda city of Khyber Pakhtunkhwa and a 12-year-old-boy was sodomised in Rahim Yar Khan city of Punjab.
+CHARSADDA/ RAHIM YAR KHAN: A two and a half-year-old girl was raped in Charsadda city of Khyber Pakhtunkhwa and a 12-year-old boy was sodomised in Rahim Yar Khan city of Punjab.
 Both were killed after the acts as incidents of rape and sodomy are on the rise in the country.

-The police arrested eight suspects in the gory incident of kidnapping and subsequent rape and murder case of the minor girl and took them to an undisclosed location for interrogation, officials said on Thursday.
+The police arrested eight suspects in the gory incident of kidnapping and subsequent rape and murder case of a minor girl and taken them to an undisclosed location for an interrogation, officials said Thursday.

-The Prang police were informed about the body of a girl lying in the Jabba Koroona area.
+The Prang police was informed about the body of a girl lying in Jabba Koroona area.
 The Prang and Daudzai police stations recovered the body and shifted it to the Lady Reading Hospital in Peshawar for postmortem.
-The postmortem report confirmed that the girl was raped before being stabbed to death.
+The postmortem report confirmed that the girl was raped before stabbing to death.
 The Prang Police Station added relevant sections of rape and murder to the FIR already registered about the kidnapping of the girl.

 Meanwhile, taking notice of the incident, Chief Minister Mahmood Khan directed the Inspector General of Police and other authorities for immediate arrest of people involved in the incident.
 Speaking at a press conference along with Deputy Inspector General of Police, Mardan Range, Sher Akbar Khan, Inspector General of Police Sanaullah Abbasi said that a team had collected some evidence from the scene of occurrence.
 The IGP said that the DNA test result would be obtained in a few days, while the detailed medical report about the sexual assault was yet to be received.
 The top cop said that all the accused involved in the murder of Zainab would soon be apprehended.